Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - New visibility schedule for puppets

 # Improvements
+`0.6.0`
 - Improve lighting of portals as they scale
 - Tool search filters is now session persistent
+- Added the quest log and admin flags window to the sudo button list of the escape menu.

 # Fixes
+`0.6.0`
 - Fixed PostProcess Vignette effect by adding a custom one
 - Fixed PostProcess FilmGrain effect by adding a custom one
 - Fixed Pets not being able to be sold at a trader.